 Below, the extant east hangar airport building made a prior appearance on film during Feet First, Harold Lloyd’s 1930 talkie re-make of Safety Last!, during a scene where Harold stows away in an airmail delivery sack.

-Below, a comparable aerial view today, with red field of view lines corresponding to the map and images above.
+Below, comparable aerial views of 1939 and today, with red field of view lines in the color images corresponding to the map and images above.